uhm-coe/dashboard-for-pressbooks-h5p/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Rename to Dashboard for Pressbooks and H5P.

 = 1.0.2 =
 * Add a link to the Settings page from the WordPress Plugins page.
 * Update translatable strings.